RFD 029: Scriptable Structured Output

 Too much output.
 JSON format mode emits all conversation events as NDJSON, not just the structured result.
 The

 JsonEmitterinTurnCoordinatorunconditionally emits every event, and thenquery.rsseparately prints the structured data viaprint_json.Too many flags.
-Most flags exist to turn off JP's interactive defaults (streaming chrome, tool calls, reasoning display, conversation persistence).
+Most flags exist to turn off JP's interactive defaults (tool calls, reasoning display, conversation persistence).
 These are the wrong defaults for scripting but the right defaults for interactive use.

 Prior Art